 Managing tangible assets

-As well as theft, your tangible assets may also potentially be at risks of loss or damage.
-You may need to consider insuring your assets or putting certain precautionary measures in place.
-Find out more about protecting business assets.
+As well as theft, your tangible assets may also be at risk of loss or damage.
+You may need to consider insuring them or putting precautionary measures in place to protect your assets.